The following notes were left the past couple

 so totally different.
 The mountains are so gorgeous and so breathtaking.

-and so...well, New England!
-It was nice to get away from all the stresses
+peaceful and so...well, New England!
+It was nice to get away from

-of life for a little while.
-We came with the intention of fishing more
+all the stresses of life for a little while.
+We came with the intention

 .
 Donnie and Marie and family, Chicopee, MA